junxit/us-congress-bills-115/metadata.md

 - 2017-02-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1104-1105)
 - 2017-02-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1104-1105)
 - 2017-02-14 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2017-02-17 — Message on Senate action sent to the House.
+- 2017-02-17 — Passed Senate without amendment by Unanimous Consent.
+- 2017-02-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2017-02-17 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S1415)
+- 2017-02-17 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S1415)
+- 2017-03-01 — Presented to President.
+- 2017-03-01 — Presented to President.
+- 2017-03-13 — Signed by President.
+- 2017-03-13 — Signed by President.